In this post, you’ll learn how to set up VAT tax rates in WooCommerce to invoice with a reverse-charge note when needed.

 That’s it! 🤓

 Thanks for making it all the way here, I am taking it as a great reward for the effort I put into this text!

-If you are interested in implementing the above solutions in your WooCommerce store, please check such settings in the free demo, and buy our plugin, or visit its page and let us know what you think about it.
+If you are interested in implementing the above solutions in your WooCommerce store, please check such settings in your free demo, and buy our plugin, or visit its page and let us know what you think about it.